TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 ## Principle of the Least Surprise

-Do you prefer code with many rules and various principles across whole code base, or with 1 clear way to do things?
-Let's look at existing principles in Symfony ecosystem, that prefer the latter:
+Do you prefer to code with many rules and various principles across the whole codebase or with one clear way to do things?
+Let's look at existing principles in the Symfony ecosystem that prefer the latter:

 <br>

-How do you name an action in **Single Action Controller**?
+How do you name action in **Single Action Controller**?

 ```php
 final class PostDetailController extends Controller